BarneyGammond/table-tennis-hall-of-fame/README.md

-# Table Tennis Hall of Fame API
+# Table Tennis Hall of Fame API (Built with PHP, Laravel and MySQL

 This API can be used alongside my [table tennis tournament app](https://github.com/BarneyGammond/table-tennis-tournament) to save the winners of previous tournaments (with stats) and include them in later tournaments.
 Currently this can only be run locally.
+A Node JS version of this backend API can be found [here](https://github.com/BarneyGammond/table-tennis-hall-of-fame-node)

 ## Run App Locally